A practical guide to HubSpot AI buyer intent signals: Maximizing your data in 2026

 Trying to figure out which prospects are actually ready to buy is a classic sales headache.
 You're staring at a list of leads, trying to separate the genuinely interested from the ones just browsing.
 And with traditional tracking methods like third-party cookies on their way out, it's not getting any easier.

 This is where the idea of buyer intent data comes in.
 It’s meant to give you a clue about who’s researching your products right now.
-HubSpot has a popular feature for this called Buyer Intent, which uses AI to pick up on signals from anonymous website visitors.
+HubSpot has a popular feature for this called Buyer Intent, which uses AI to pick up on signals from website visitors.

-What are HubSpot AI Buyer Intent Signals?
+What are HubSpot AI buyer intent signals?

 It works with a bit of tech called reverse-IP lookup.
 When someone visits your site, HubSpot's tracking code identifies their IP address and matches it to a known company.
 So, instead of seeing "Anonymous Visitor #123," you might see that someone from "Acme Corp" just spent five minutes on your pricing page.